TGX 1.1.1

 • A mesh disappears when culling is enabled: reverse the culling sign or verify face winding.

-• Textured rendering silently falls back or disappears: check that texture shader variants were enabled in LOADED_SHADERS.
+• Textured geometry is missing or drawn without texture: check that texture shader variants were enabled in LOADED_SHADERS.

 • Wrapped textures look wrong: SHADER_TEXTURE_WRAP_POW2 requires power-of-two texture dimensions.